Recently a startup founder in San Jose asked me a question: What would you do if you were starting a California city?

 For 40 years, the state government and California voters have steadily reduced the revenues and limited the discretion of municipal governments; anyone who starts a new city in such conditions is insane by definition.
 Our newest cities—like Jurupa Valley and Menifee in Riverside County—have struggled to survive.

 Then I reconsidered.
-No, I don’t believe in …
+No, I don’t believe in the advanced dream cities that technologists at Google …